Flimster/Python_Group_Project/README.md

 # Getting started

-To get the website running on your local machine you must do the following steps.
+To get the website running on your local machine you must do the following steps. </br>

-You need to have SQLite installed (https://sqlite.org/index.html) You need to have python3 installed (https://www.python.org/) You need to have pip installed (https://pip.pypa.io/en/stable/installing/) You need to have flask installed (http://flask.pocoo.org/)
+You need to have SQLite installed (https://sqlite.org/index.html)</br>
+You need to have python3 installed (https://www.python.org/)</br>
+You need to have pip installed (https://pip.pypa.io/en/stable/installing/)</br>
+And you need to have flask installed (http://flask.pocoo.org/)</br>

 # Installing

 Once you have those programs up and running, unzip the folder to the desired location.
 The next step is to set up a local server with flask.
-You need to run the following commands in a terminal
+You need to run the following commands in a terminal :</br>

-`export FLASK_APP=thinkback.py`
+`export FLASK_APP=thinkback.py`</br>
-`flask run`
+`flask run`</br>

 This will launch the server and be able to run on your localhost.